-- The Data Protection Officer (DPO) is responsible for advising on the implementation of this policy, monitoring compliance with data protection law, providing support and developing related policies and guidelines where applicable, in amongst other data protection related functions.
-They will provide an annual report on compliance to the school and, where requested, to the Governing Body and, where relevant, provide the School with advice and recommendations on data protection issues. - 23 The School has appointed One West as its DPO, and they can be contacted by email at:
+- 23 The Data Protection Officer (DPO) is responsible for advising on the implementation of this policy, monitoring compliance with data protection law, providing support and developing related policies and guidelines where applicable, in amongst other data protection related functions.
+They will provide an annual report on compliance to the organisation and, where relevant, provide the organisation with advice and recommendations on data protection issues. - 24 Alderbrook School has appointed One West as its DPO, and they can be contacted by email at: